deNBI/unix-course/README.md

 ## Tutorial

 During this tutorial you will use the commands above.
 Your task is to identify the correct commands and execute them.
 Feel free to experiment.
-Take a look at the solutions if necessary.
+Take a look at the solution if necessary.

 ### 01 - Accessing the Virtual Machine